Multivariate Extremes Over a Random Number of Observations: Introduction and background

-It summarizes the extremal dependence among the components of $\bbeta$, specifically it holds that $1/d\leq \max(t_1,\ldots,t_d)\leq A(\bt)\leq 1$, where the lower and upper bounds represent the cases of complete dependence and independence.
-A synthesis of the extremal dependence is provided by the extremal coefficient, that is

-It can be interpreted as the (fractional) number of independent variables with joint distribution $G$ and common margins.
-An alternative summary index that measure the dependence among observations that fall in the upper tail region is the coefficient of upper tail dependence (e.g., \citeNP[Ch.
-2.13]{joe2014}).
+where $t_j = z_j / (z_1 + \cdots + z_d)$ for $j = 1, \ldots, d$.
+The function $A$, named Pickands (dependence) function, denotes the restriction of $L$ on the $d$-dimensional unit simplex $\simp := \left\{ (v_1,\ldots, v_d) \in [0,1]^{d}: v_1+\cdots+v_d = 1 \right\}$.
+It summarizes the extremal dependence among the components of $\bbeta$, specifically it holds that $1/d\leq \max(t_1,\ldots,t_d)$ $\leq A(\bt)\leq 1$, where the lower and upper bounds represent the cases of complete dependence and independence.
+A synthesis of the extremal dependence is provided by the extremal coefficient, that is $ \theta(G)=dA(1/d,\ldots,1/d)\in [1,d]. $ It can be interpreted as the (fractional) number of independent variables in a $d$-dimensional random vector with joint distribution $G$ and common margins.
+An alternative summary index that measures the dependence among observations falling in the upper tail region is the coefficient of upper tail dependence \citep[e.g., ][Ch.
+2.13]{r7}.
 In the bivariate case it is equal to

 It is said that $F_{\bX}$ exhibits independence or dependence in the upper tail whenever $\lambda(F_{\bX})=0$ or $\lambda(F_{\bX})>0$, respectively, with the case of complete dependence covered when $\lambda(F_{\bX})=1$.
 The coefficient $\lambda(F_{\bX})$ is linked to the extremal coefficient by the relationship $\theta(G)=2-\lambda(F_{\bX})$.